marquesarthur/cronicas-rpg/class_ranger_dervish.md

 <br><br><br>

 ## A Thousand Cuts

-At **11th level**, you learn to attack with such unexpected speed that you can turn a miss into another strike.
+<i class="ra  ra-crossed-swords"></i> At **11th level**, you learn to attack with such unexpected speed that you can turn a miss into another strike.
 Once on each of your turns when you miss with a weapon attack, you can make another weapon attack as part of the same action.

 ___

 ## Deadly Perimeter

-Starting at **15th level**, you have honed your ability to fight with two weapons both aggressively and defensively.
+<i class="ra ra-circular-saw "></i> Starting at **15th level**, you have honed your ability to fight with two weapons both aggressively and defensively.
 As a reaction to the first attack roll a creature makes against you, you start to use your blades to deflect any incoming attacks made by that creature against you.

 For each one of the creature's attacks, make an attack roll against the creature's AC.
 If you hit, the creature's attack misses you and you may roll damage for your attack roll.
 The damage roll alternates between your main-hand weapon and your off-hand weapon.
 For example, if you deflect three attacks using this feature, the first damage roll is from your main-hand weapon, the second from your off-hand weapon and the last, from your main-hand again.